deislabs/deislabs.io/content/posts/towards-krustlet-v1-cncf.md

 memory, nor does it have access to any host API without the runtime explicitly providing it.

-While originally built for the browser, in essence, WebAssembly provides a fast, scalable, and portable way of executing the same code regardless of operating system or CPU architecture.
-The new [WebAssembly System Interface][wasi] (WASI) provides a capability-oriented set of APIs designed to standardize the execution of WebAssembly outside the browser, together with a common layer and set of primitives that running instances can use to interact with their runtimes, while maintaining the sandbox promised by WebAssembly, and Krustlet is built on the reference implementation for WASI, [Wasmtime][wasmtime].
+While originally built for the browser, WebAssembly provides a fast, scalable, and portable way of executing the same code regardless of operating system or CPU architecture.
+The new [WebAssembly System Interface][wasi] (WASI) provides a capability-oriented set of APIs designed to standardize the execution of WebAssembly outside the browser, together with a common layer and set of primitives that running instances can use to interact with their runtimes, while maintaining the sandbox promised by WebAssembly.
+For example, the included Krustlet provider (`krustlet-wasi`) is built using the reference implementation for WASI, [Wasmtime][wasmtime].

-While containers and WebAssembly modules _could_ be used for some of the same workloads, we believe they are complementary technologies -- WebAssembly's true OS and architecture portability, compact format, and extremely fast startup, together with the flexibility of containers as a full operating system sandbox,
+While containers and WebAssembly modules _can_ be used for some of the same workloads, we believe they are complementary technologies -- WebAssembly's true OS and architecture portability, compact format, and extremely fast startup, together with the flexibility of containers as a full operating system sandbox,